Skip to main content

 Conversely, solo artists are capable of experiencing both success and failure independently.
 When compared to group artists, solo artists possess the benefit of assuming responsibility for their success and the privilege of deriving the fruits of their success exclusively.

-Additionally, while group artists are significantly influenced by the management company's operational and control capabilities, solo artists possess greater autonomy and control over their destiny, despite the inherent challenges.
+Additionally, while group artists are significantly influenced by the management company’s operational and control capabilities, solo artists possess greater autonomy and control over their destinies, despite the inherent challenges.
 Each option presents a unique set of advantages and disadvantages.
 However, the specific type of artist they choose will ultimately determine their future trajectory.
 Therefore, K-pop artists must clearly understand their long-term goals before deciding on their debut.
 The decision to embark on a career as a K-pop artist is a significant undertaking that requires a substantial investment of time and effort.
 Given the demanding nature of this pursuit and the potential for personal and professional growth, it is crucial to approach this decision with careful consideration and a realistic understanding of the time commitment involved.

 3. Self-drivenness